codeforamerica/intake/.github/PULL_REQUEST_TEMPLATE.md

 Closes # (List any issues that this PR closes)

-### What problem does this solve?
+### What does this do and why?

-Describe the problem this PR solves in a couple sentences that could be understood by non-developers.
+Describe the changes and the problem this PR solves in a couple sentences that could be understood by non-developers.

+### Testing & Checks

 This PR includes the following items (if checked):
 - [ ] new dependencies